lt20kmph/pmail/README.md

     RETURN - Read the selected email
     r - Reply
-    f - forward an email
+    f - Forward an email
-    g - Reply to group/Reply to all m - Compose a new email
+    a - Reply to group/Reply to all m - Compose a new email
     v - View attachments
     dd - Move mail to trash and mark as read